MakechTec/array-tools/README.md

     size(): number;

-Returns the collection length.
+Returns collection length.

     get(index: number): T;

-Get the element at the given index.
+Gets element at given index.

     set(index: number, value: T): void;

-Replaces the element at the given index with the given value.
+Replaces the element at given index with given value.

     add(value: T): void;

-Add the given value to the collection.
+Add the given value to collection.

 ## Grouping: ##

-The DefaultGroupingTool groups the elements inside the given collection in arrays, the value returned by the given function is used to identify the similar elements.
+Calls DefaultGroupingTool to group elements inside a given collection, the value returned by given function is used to identify the similar elements.
+By example:

-    import {ArrayCollection, Collection, DefaultGroupingTool, GroupingTool} from "../../../index";
+    import {ArrayCollection, Collection, DefaultGroupingTool, GroupingTool} from "@makechtec/array-tools";

     const organizer: GroupingTool<string, string> = new DefaultGroupingTool();